serverpod/serverpod_docs/docs/04-deployments/01-deploying-to-aws.md

 You deploy your configuration with a domain name; the scripts will set up subdomains that provide access to different functions of your deployment:

 - _api.examplepod.com:_ This is the entry point for your main Serverpod server.
+- _app.examplepod.com:_ The Serverpod web server.
+If you prefer to host it on your top domain, and use _www_ as a redirect, you can change this in the main Terraform configuration file.
 - _insights.examplepod.com:_ Provides access to the Serverpod UI and gets insights from your server while it is running.
 - _database.examplepod.com:_ This is how you access your database from outside the server.
 - _storage.examplepod.com:_ Access to public storage used by Serverpod.
 (This is optional.)